-- 1. Install a Version 9.7 DSDRIVER copy.
-See "Installation methods for IBM data server clients" in Installing IBM Data Server Clients for details. - 2.
-If you have installed a Version 9.5 Data Server Client copy, you can use this copy to configure the Version 9.7 DSDRIVER copy by issuing the following command:
+- 2. Install a Version 9.7 DSDRIVER copy.
+See "Installation methods for IBM data server clients" in Installing IBM Data Server Clients for details. - 3.
+If you have installed a Version 9.5 Data Server Client copy, you can use this existing Data Server Client copy to configure the Version 9.7 DSDRIVER copy by issuing the following command: - db2dsdcfgfill [-i instance-name | -p instance-directory | -o output-dir] - 4.
+If you have installed a Version 9.5 DSDRIVER and you want to have the same configuration on the Version 9.7 DSDRIVER copy, restore the db2dsdriver.cfg configuration file that you backed up in step 1 to the DB2DIR2/cfg directory.
+Where DB2DIR2 is the installation directory for the Version 9.7 DSDRIVER.
+The following example shows how to restore a configuration file:

-'''

-db2dsdcfgfill [ -i instance-name | -p instance-directory | -o output-dir ]

-'''